Conveyor belt sushi: Special orders

 If customers cannot find their desired sushi or dish, they can make special orders.
 Sometimes speaker phones are available for this purpose above the conveyor belt, while more modern restaurants use a touchscreen display or tablet for this purpose.
 If a small quantity of food is ordered, it is placed on the conveyor belt but marked so other customers know that this dish was ordered by someone; usually the plate with the sushi sits on a labeled cylindrical stand to indicate that this is a special order.
-Some restaurants use a secondary belt for this purpose, or have an automated delivery tray that will sent a special order directly to where a customer is sitting.
+Some restaurants use a secondary belt for this purpose, or have an automated delivery tray that will send a special order directly to where a customer is sitting.
 For large orders the dishes may also be brought to the customer by an attendant.

-Condiments and tools are usually found near the seats, for example pickled ginger, chopsticks, soy sauce, and small dishes for the soy sauce.
-Wasabi may be either at the seat or on the conveyor belt.
+Condiments and utensils are usually found near the seats, such as wasabi, pickled ginger, chopsticks, soy sauce, and small dishes for the soy sauce.
 Self-served tea and ice water is usually complimentary, with cups stacked on a shelf above the conveyor belt and teabags or green tea powder in a storage container on the table.
 There is also a hot water faucet at the tables to make tea.
 On the shelves are usually wet paper towels and plastic boxes to store sushi for take-out customers.

 Billing

 The bill is calculated by counting the number and type of plates of the consumed sushi.
-Plates with different colors, patterns, or shapes have different prices, usually ranging from 100 yen to 500 yen or local equivalent (for example, a Conveyor belt sushi restaurant in Iceland would offer a price range of 250 to 480 krónur.)
+Plates with different colors, patterns, or shapes have different prices, usually ranging from 100 yen to 500 yen or the local equivalent (for example, a conveyor belt sushi restaurant in Iceland may offer a price range of 250 to 480 krónur).
 The cost of each plate is shown on signboards or posters in the restaurant.
 In general, cheap items come on plain plates, and the level of plate decoration is related to the price.
 The most expensive items tend to come on gold colored plates.
 Expensive items may be placed on two plates, with the price being the sum of the prices of the individual plates.
 Some conveyor belt sushi restaurant chains, such as Kappa Sushi or Otaru Zushi, have a fixed price of 100 yen for every plate.
 This is similar to the phenomenon of 100-yen shops.
 A button above the conveyor belt can be used to call the attendants to count the plates.
 Some restaurants have a counting machine where the customer drops the plates to be counted automatically, or they use RFID tagged plates and just count each stack at once with a special reader.